MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD04_LAB_MANUAL.md

     Instantiate the new object by calling the **CityController** constructor.

-4. Edit the code in the **Details** action by using the following information:
+3. Edit the code in the **Details** action by using the following information:

    - Return class: **View**
    - View name: **Details**
    - Model: **_data.GetCityById(id)**

-5. Edit the code in the **GetImage** action by using the following information:
+4. Edit the code in the **GetImage** action by using the following information:

    - Return class: **View**
    - View name: **GetImage**
    - Model: **_data.GetCityById(id)**

+5. In the **GetImage** action, initialize the fullPath object, in order to refer to the name of the image under the images directory.

 #### Task 6: Store the result in a ViewBag property.